 Blackhawk rode beside the cage cart, watching the girl.
 She remained standing, her small hands clutching the bars.

-He didn't know why she intrigued him.
+He didn’t know why she intrigued him.
 He had no paternal instinct, nor was his interest of the crude sort the other soldiers had teased about.
-She didn't belong in any world he knew.
+She didn’t belong in any world he knew.
 Sometimes he caught her watching him, and never once did she seem scared, just curious.
 As he was.

 The little boy shook his head.

 The girl squatted beside him.
 “Well, my da says the Serpent tricked the First Man into disobeying the God of Truth.
 This is how the Serpent owns the world and all the people.
-But the God of Truth loved all the people so he sent his son, J’shua, to pay a ransom for us.
+But the God of Truth loved everyone, so he sent his son, J’shua, to pay a ransom for us.
 Do you know what a ransom is?”

 The boy shook his head again.

 The little boy wrinkled his forehead in thought, looking left and right.
-“I don't see him anywhere.
-There’s many soldiers.
-Are you sure J’shua can see us?"
+“I don’t see him anywhere.
+There are many soldiers.”

 The little boy smiled.